ACC levies fund injury claims from all New Zealanders. All New Zealanders pay an ACC levy.

 You’ll usually get your first ACC levy invoice after you file your tax return with Inland Revenue.
-After that, you’ll be invoiced once a year, usually in July for businesses or August if you’re self-employed.
+After that, you’ll be invoiced once a year, usually in July or August.

 If your circumstances change, eg your main work activity changes or you stop trading, ask ACC to reassess your levy calculation.
 Fill in an ACC4618 form and send it to ACC as soon as possible.